sakshisharma84/launchpad/docs/configuration-file.md

 - `version` - Which version of UCP we should install or upgrade to (default `3.3.0`)
 - `imageRepo` - Which image repository we should use for UCP installation (default `docker.io/docker`)
 - `installFlags` - Custom installation flags for UCP installation.
 You can get a list of supported installation options for a specific UCP version by running the installer container with `docker run -t -i --rm docker/ucp:3.3.0 install --help`. (optional)
+- `licenseFilePath` - A path to Docker Enterprise license file. (optional)
 - `configFile` - The initial full cluster [configuration file](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/ucp-configuration-file.html#configuration-options). (optional)
 - `configData` -  The initial full cluster [configuration file](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/ucp-configuration-file.html#configuration-options) in embedded "heredocs" way. (optional)
 - `cloud` - Cloud provider configuration (optional)

 #### `cloud`

 Cloud provider configuration.

-- `provider` - Provider name (currently azure and openstack (UCP 3.4.0+) are supported)
+- `provider` - Provider name (currently aws, azure and openstack (UCP 3.3.3+) are supported) (optional)
-- `configFile` - Path to cloud provider configuration file on local machine
+- `configFile` - Path to cloud provider configuration file on local machine (optional)
-- `configData` - Inlined cloud provider configuration
+- `configData` - Inlined cloud provider configuration (optional)

 ### `engine`

  Specify options for Docker EE engine to be installed